The Reflection is an anime by Stan Lee and Hiroshi Nagahama that aired 2017.

 - Mass Super-Empowering Event: The titular "Reflection" event that happened 3 years before the story.

-- At the end of episode 12, it seams that a second wave of the Reflection is going to happen.
+- At the end of episode 12, it seems that a second wave of the Reflection is going to happen.

 - Music Video Credits Sequence: The ending SunSunSunrise performed by 9nine has the silhouettes of the members dance.